florianhartig/DHARMa/README.md

-# DHARMa
-Diagnostics for HierARchical Models
+# DHARMa - Residual Diagnostics for HierARchical Models

 To install the lates development release, run